FMIG Manual

 Background

 The UW Family Medicine Interest Group is part of a national network of FMIGs that is sponsored by the American Academy of Family Physicians (AAFP).
-The national network allows students great opportunities in regional and national leadership in addition to leadership within the local FMIG.
+The national network allows students great opportunities in regional and national leadership in addition to leadership within their local FMIG.

 Academies of Family Physicians

-Organization of FMIG
+Organization of UW FMIG

-FMIG Events and Projects by Program Type
+UW FMIG Events and Projects by Program Type

-Clinical Skills Workshops
+Workshops

-6. EKG
+• EKG

 Career Seminar Series

-1. Panel: What is a Family Doc?
+• What is a Family Doc? panel discussion

-2. Panel: Residency Nuts & Bolts
+• Residency Nuts & Bolts panel discussion

-3. How to be a Competitive Applicant
+• How to be a Competitive Applicant panel discussion

-Service Learning Events / Programs
+Service Learning Programs & Events

-Community / Organizational Partnerships
+Community and Organizational Partnerships

-1. National Primary Care Week
+• National Primary Care Week

 Timeline